Free life insurance quotes in minutes

 Mutual of Omaha offers multiple no-exam policies for seniors.
 Its options include a term life insurance policy with coverage up to $300,000 for people age 50 and below, up to $250,000 for people age 60 and below, and up to $150,000 for people age 70 and below.

-Mutual of Omaha also offers no-exam options with smaller coverage amounts — up to $40,000 — to cover final expenses, like a funeral or medical bills, for people who might not be eligible for traditional coverage due to health issues.
-This product is available for individuals up to age 85.
+Mutual of Omaha also offers permanent life insurance policies with lower coverage amounts — up to $40,000 — to cover final expenses, like a funeral or medical bills.
+This is a popular option for people who might not be eligible for traditional coverage due to health issues.
+These policies don’t require medical exams, either.
+You have to be between age 45 and age 85 to qualify.

 Transamerica